-In pursuit of its efforts to digitise government services, throughout 2020 and 2021 the government has passed legislation such as the Basic Act on the Formation of a Digital Society and the Act to establish the Digital Agency.
-Data-related laws in Japan (i.e., the Telecommunication Business Act and the Privacy Act) have also been amended to expand their extraterritorial effect.
+Furthermore, data-related laws in Japan (i.e., the Telecommunication Business Act and the Privacy Act) have also been amended to expand their extraterritorial effect.
 While it is not clear at this stage how aggressively the Japanese regulators will enforce such laws extraterritorially, foreign companies should continue to monitor developments in the extraterritorial application of these laws.

-The government has also taken steps to expand market access and competition in the Japanese telecommunications industry by making it easier to enforce regulations equally between Japanese service providers and non-Japanese service providers, and adding regulations to eliminate or regulate anticompetitive business practices like SIM card locking.
+The government has also taken steps to expand market access and competition in the Japanese telecommunications industry by making it easier to enforce regulations equally against Japanese service providers and non-Japanese service providers, and adding regulations to eliminate or regulate anticompetitive business practices like SIM card locking.